SOME OF THE BEST 2016 ENDURANCE ROAD BIKES WITH DISC BRAKES

 I recommend you consider starting with the frameset and build it or have it built to with your preferred components.
 I don’t expect you’ll want to ride the stock Fulcrum Racing 5 wheels that come with the Ultegra mechanical and Di2 levels of this model or the Shimano RX10 disc brake wheels that come stock with the 105 build.
 You’ll certainly want better wheels to get the full potential out of a bike this good.
 If you live in the US or Canada, you can buy the frame and configure it with a better set of cockpit and wheelset choices through Competitive Cyclist.

 While a bike you build or configure will end up costing you more than buying a pre-built Ultegra or 105, you’ll end up spending far less than starting with a pre-built one and upgrading wheels and components later.
-Bianchi-speced bikes are also available for UK and EU readers Slane and Rutland Cycling.
+Bianchi-speced bikes are also available for UK and EU readers Rutland Cycling.

 Focus Cayo Disc Ultegra – A race bike for competitive endurance enthusiasts